OpenVoiceOS/ovos-color-parser/README.md

 - **Translation to RGB**:
     - High brightness (bright): Increase the values across all channels.
     - Low brightness (dark): Decrease values across channels while maintaining the hue's relative balance.
-- **Strategy**: A "pale pink" could be achieved by adding white (higher red, green, and blue values) to lighten a typical pink.
-For a "dark blue," all channels are reduced, but the blue remains higher than the others.

 </details>